 selection process

-The selection of co-sponsoring organizations is conducted by the Arts Council Tokyo Division and selected by the Project and Co-sponsoring Organization Selection Committee, which is composed of outside experts.
+When selecting co-sponsors, the Arts Council Tokyo Division will review and select them at the Project and Co-Organizer Selection Committee, which is composed of external experts.

 Arts Council Tokyo